sylvielsstfr/CTIOAna2016/ana_2016_11/README.md

 (per second).
 	- In fact extract the two +1/-1 orders

 ## Step 6:
+- View_SimSpectrum_HD14943.ipynb : To view simulated spectra and use a single file to save simulated spectra

+## Step 7:

 - Fit_Spectrum_HD14943.ipynb : Does the fit to get the calibration curve.
    It saves the result of the fit inside a fits file.

+## Setep 8 :
+- Does the calibration of the dispersive axis on the data

 To run python choose anaconda astropyphys